PCI DSS history, everything you need to know

-The Payment Card Industry Data Security Standard (PCI DSS) is important for any merchant that accepts card payments.
+The Payment Card Industry Data Security Standard (PCI DSS) is important for any merchant that accepts credit card payments.
 The PCI DSS includes requirements for security management, policies, procedures, network architecture, software design and other critical protective measures.
-While complying with PCI DSS standards can be complicated, understanding its history can help business owners appreciate why it exists and why it's important.
+While complying with standards can be complicated, understanding what PCI DSS entails along with its history can help business owners appreciate why it exists and why it's important.
 Additionally, failure to comply with PCI mandates leaves a merchant vulnerable to a data breach and the ensuing negative fallout including fines, fees and lost business.

 PCI DSS was created in 2004 by Visa, MasterCard, Discover, and American Express.
 However, its roots date back even further.

 As payment fraud began to rise dramatically, the top players in the credit card industry felt the need to establish a set of security standards.
 Between 1988 and 1998, Visa and MasterCard lost $750 million due to credit card fraud.
 Without a focus on security, credit card companies faced major losses, in part driven by the rise of ecommerce, which increased the instances of card-not-present transactions and made fraud easier to accomplish.
 These financial losses gave credit card companies an incentive to work toward a solution to the problem.

 Visa was the first of the major card companies to attempt to establish a set of security standards for businesses that accepted payments online.
 Visa named the standard the Cardholder Information Security Program and implemented it in 2001.
 MasterCard, American Express, and Discover quickly followed suit, founding their own unique security programs.
 Merchants that accepted more than one type of credit card had to be compliant with multiple security programs.